Fatigue

 Neurologic examination should include testing of, at a minimum, mental status, cranial nerves, mood, affect, strength, muscle bulk and tone, reflexes, and gait.

-Usually if fatigue is of recent onset, a more focused examination will reveal the cause.
-If fatigue is chronic, examination is unlikely to reveal a cause; however, thorough physical examination is an important way to build rapport with the patient and occasionally is diagnostically helpful.
+If fatigue is of recent onset, a focused examination will usually reveal the cause.
+If fatigue is chronic, examination is less likely to reveal a cause; however, a thorough physical examination may be diagnostically helpful, and is an important way to build rapport with the patient.

 Red flags